jquery/learn.jquery.com/content/jquery-fundamentals/jquery-basics/selecting-elements.md

 based on the content of arbitrary attributes using simplified regular expressions.

 <div class="example" markdown="1">
-    // find all <a>s whose rel attribute
+    // find all &lt;a>s whose rel attribute
     // ends with "thinger"
     $("a[rel$='thinger']");
 </div>